ottomatica/docable/test/resources/commands/failedWhen.md

 # Failed_when

-We expect this to pass as a failure is defined to happen when `exitCode==0` while it fails with exitCode 127.
+Although exit code 0 indicates success, we expect this to fail because a failure is defined to happen when `exitCode==0`.

 Ensure fails.
 ```bash|{type:'command',failed_when:'exitCode==0'}